Riizu/the_pivot/README.md

 ### Dependencies

 This application depends on many ruby gems, all of which are found in the `Gemfile` and can be installed by running `bundle install` from the terminal in the main directory of the project.
+The app also relies on Twitter, Stripe, and AWS API keys, which must be provided on a per-site-admin basis.